- 德国联邦法院 –

 The defendant, Daimler, is a German car manufacturer with a global presence.
 Daimler produces and sells cars in Germany with connectivity features which implement standards developed by ETSI.

 Nokia declared the patent involved in the present case as essential for the 4G/LTE Standard towards ETSI.
-ETSI requires patent holders to commit to make patents that are or might become essential to the practice of a standard accessible to users on Fair, Reasonable and Non-Discriminatory (FRAND) terms and conditions.
+ETSI requires patent holders to commit to make patents that are or might become essential to the practice of a standard accessible to users on fair, reasonable and non-discriminatory (FRAND) terms.

-On 9 November 2016, Nokia made a first licensing offer to Daimler.
-On 7 December 2016, Nokia shared further information regarding its patent portfolio with Daimler.
-On 14 December 2016, Daimler replied that it would be more efficient to license its suppliers manufacturing the so-called 'Telematics Control Units' (TCU), which are built into Daimler's cars.
-From January 2017 until February 2019, Daimler did not engage in further negotiations with Nokia and also refrained from participating in discussions which Nokia had with Daimler's suppliers.
+In June 2016, Nokia informed Daimler about its SEP portfolio.
+In November 2016, Nokia made a first licensing offer to Daimler.
+In December 2016, Daimler replied that it would be more efficient to license suppliers manufacturing the so-called 'Telematics Control Units' (TCUs), which are built into Daimler's cars.
+From January 2017 until February 2019, Daimler did not engage in further negotiations with Nokia.

-Subsequently, Nokia filed several infringement actions against Daimler before the District Courts of Munich, Duesseldorf and Mannheim in Germany.
+In March 2019, Nokia filed infringement actions against Daimler before the District Court of Mannheim (District Court).
+Further cases were filed before the District Courts of Munich and Duesseldorf.